Libre-Square/docker-django-cms/README.md

 > docker ps -a | grep docker-django-cms | awk '{print $1}' | xargs docker network connect bridge

 ## Step 5: Access the DjangoCMS
+Wait for DjangoCMS to prepare its database if you are starting the container for the first time.
+It may take about 10 minutes.
+You may attach to the container to check its status.

-Visit the administration page of DjangoCMS
+When the server is started successfully, visit the administration page of DjangoCMS
 E.g. http://hostname:port/admin

 Default administrator login: